Sparse Logit Sampling: Accelerating Knowledge Distillation in LLMs

 \subsection{Label Smoothing}

 A straightforward solution is to distribute the residual probability over all the classes equally.
+Here, residual probability refers to $1-p$ where $p$ is the sum of the probabilities of the top-K tokens from the teacher's probability distribution.
 While this fixes the calibration error, smoothing leads to significant degradation in the performance compared to Top-K KD~(\cref{table: naive fix}).
 This is expected since real-world token probabilities are not uniformly distributed and are instead hyperbolic (Zipf~\citealp{zipf}).
 While some studies show benefits of using smoothing~\citep{StatisticalPerspectiveDistillation}, other works~\citep{KnowledgeDistillationApprox, FIRSTTeachReliable} also find that label smoothing under-performs in KD.